eye-division/rosa-prod-site/_projects/lip-dub-lincoln.md

 Creative Producer in partnership with BBC Radio Lincolnshire

-A lip dub celebration across the historic heart of Lincoln.Dancing and singing along to Take That’s Shine and Never Forget.
+Lipdub Lincoln was a live celebration across the historic heart of Lincoln with hundreds of people dancing and singing along to Take That’s Shine and Never Forget.
+And the sun shone!

 Winner of the Radio Academy Gold Award for Creative Innovation 2014.